top of page

 Even by speaking, you create.
 Thus, your basic value in human society is significantly measured by whatever content you may be creating out of your mouth and behavior.

 Contentism can be seen as a contemporary variant of behaviorism, a philosophy of the mind that claims our mentality only exists in our behavior.
 This rationale is flawed because our true mentality can be well hidden under the guise of a behavior that indicates otherwise.
 The same can be argued about contentism, and even more so.
-After all, it is quite easy to mask and deceive behind a screen than behind your own face.
+After all, it is quite easier to mask and deceive behind a screen than behind your own face.

 In this day and age, content is king.
 Many of us may live for the sake of consuming content.
 It is, in fact, one of the most growing-in-demand resources in the market today that practically everyone can produce.
 Social media platforms merely cashed in on the human need to create and consume content, and earned their power and finances in accordance to the outlets they've been providing for their own gain.
 Their popularity essentially stems from feeding our egos through features of gratification, such as "likes" and "followers", as reward for our presence there.